viviRbi/vyNote/readme.md

 - The reverse is not true
 ## hashmap collison
 - HashMap uses HashCode to caculate and put the key and hashcode to a bucket.
 When the other uses that bucket, it creates an entry link list.
 When retrieve, it look for hashcode and key value.
-- Once grow out of size, the entry link list
+- Once grow out of size, the entry link list replaced by balance tree (red black tree like treemap)
 ## Basics
 - When uses interface (or a parent class) like List a = new LinkedList(), only method from List interface was there.
 LinkedList own method like addFirst, addLast was not there
 ### Java is pass by value.
 A variable that holds an object will be stored in the stack, with a pointer to that object in the heap